-Another important class is the obstacle avoidance class.
-To accomplish the autonomous irrigation vehicle target, it should effortlessly detect the obstacle to prevent collisions.
-Light detection and ranging will be used in the autonomous irrigation vehicle to detect the objects.
-It detects objects such as rock, trees, ditches or any other objects that may damage the autonomous vehicle.
-In class diagram obstacle avoidance class has two attributes such as obstacleLocation and AjacentLoation.
-The obstacle location is defined as public because the other classes should be able to access the obstacle Locations from that class.
-And the adjacent location declared as private because it will be only used in the obstacle avoidance class.
+Another important class was the obstacle avoidance class.
+To accomplish the autonomous irrigation vehicle target, it effortlessly detected the obstacle to prevent collisions.
+Light detection and ranging used in the autonomous irrigation vehicle to detect the objects.
+It detected objects such as rock, trees, ditches or any other objects that may damage the autonomous vehicle.
+In class diagram obstacle avoidance class has two attributes such as findObstacleLoc and FindDir.
+The obstacle location was defined as public because the other classes should be able to access the obstacle Locations from that class.
+And the FindDir declared as private because it was only used in the obstacle avoidance class.
 There would be two operations performed in the obstacle avoidance class.
-When the data is transmitted form mesh network, the list of midpoints that need to water would be stored in the list.
-The path finding algorithm which is the nearest neighbor algorithm will be used to calculate the shortest path to reach the target midpoint to disperse accurate amount of water.
+When the data was transmitted form mesh network, the list of midpoints that need to water would be stored in the list.
+The path finding algorithm which was the nearest neighbor algorithm was used to calculate the shortest path to reach the target midpoint to disperse accurate amount of water.

-While the autonomous irrigation vehicle is on its way to the target midpoint, the isobstacle function will be trigger and the Light detection and ranging detects if there is any objects on its way, if its finds any obstacle its sends signal to that function.
-Then function will update the obstacle location in two dimensional integer array to keep track f the obstacle location.
-In the map number nine will be used as flag to represent the obstacle location.
-Once it sent signal to the function regarding the obstacle, it calls the recalculatepath operation to recalculate next shortest path to reach the target point.
-If the autonomous vehicle does not find any obstacle on its way its send signal to the function to indicate there is no obstacle found and continue on the same path to reach the target midpoint.
-The obstacle avoidance class is associated with many other classes such as it has aggregation relationship with map updating and sensors, dependency relationship with pathfinding and map updating.
-It has dependency relationship with pathfinding because obstacle avoidance is dependent on the all functions of the pathfinding, first the autonomous vehicle should be able to travel to target midpoint to detect any obstacles.
+While the autonomous irrigation vehicle was on its way to the target midpoint, the isobstacle function was triggered and the Light detection and ranging detected if there was any objects on its way, when it found any obstacle it sent signal to that function.
+Then function updated the obstacle location in two dimensional Locations object array to keep track of the obstacle location.
+In the map number nine was used as flag to represent the obstacle location.
+Once it sent signal to the function regarding the obstacle, it called the recalculatepath operation to recalculate next shortest path to reach the target point.
+If the autonomous vehicle did not find any obstacle on its way it sent signal to the function to indicate there is no obstacle found and continue on the same path to reach the target midpoint.
+The obstacle avoidance class was associated with many other classes such as it had aggregation relationship with map updating and sensors, dependency relationship with pathfinding and map updating.
+It had dependency relationship with pathfinding because obstacle avoidance was dependent on the all functions of the pathfinding, first the autonomous vehicle should be able to travel to target midpoint to detect any obstacles.

-Water dispersion is another important class.
-It has the TagetLocation attribute and it declared as public since other class should be able to access that variable.
-The water dispersion class also has two operations such as istargetMidpointReached and checkDrynessLevel.
-When the autonomous irrigation vehicle travel to the midpoint the istargetMidpointReached function checks if the vehicle reached its destination, if it reached its destination it sends signal to that function and it turns on the sprinkler to start watering the place.
-While the sprinkler is watering the specific area, the checkDrynessLevel operation keeps checking if the sensor is reached its maximum water level.
-Once it reached it max level it sends signal to function to turn off the sprinkler and move on to the next target point.
-This function helps the autonomous irritation vehicle to not to over water the area.
-The final class is the map updating which is a important part to keep track of the obstacles locations, sensors locations and midpoints locations.
-Map updating class has four attributes such as sensor ID number, midpoints ID numbers, minimum adjacent location and maximum adjacent locations.
-All these attributes are declared as private variables and all these sensor, midpoints and adjacent values would be marked in the two dimensional integer array.
+Water dispersion was another important class.
+It has the TagetLocation attribute and it declared as public since other classes had to access that variable.
+The water dispersion class also had two operations such as isGoal and DrynessCheck.
+When the autonomous irrigation vehicle travelled to the midpoint the isGoal function checked if the vehicle reached its destination, if it reached its destination it sent signal to that function and it turned on the sprinkler to start watering the place.
+While the sprinkler was watering the specific area, the DrynessCheck operation was keeps checking if the sensor was reached its maximum water level.
+Once it reached it max level it sent signal to function to turned off the sprinkler and move on to the next target point.
+This function helped the autonomous irrigation vehicle to not to over water the area.
+The final class was the map updating which was a important part to keep track of the obstacles locations, sensors locations and midpoints locations.
+Map updating class had four attributes such as sensor ID number, midpoints ID numbers, minimum adjacent location and maximum adjacent locations.
+All these attributes were declared as private variables and all these sensor, midpoints and adjacent values were marked in the two dimensional array of Locations objects under hazard level.